salesforcecli/plugin-devops-center/messages/commonFlags.md

 # promote.wait.description

-If the command continues to run after the wait period, the CLI returns control of the terminal window to you.
-To resume watching the deploy operation, run this command again.
-To check the status of the deploy operation, run "sf deploy pipeline report".
+If the command continues to run after the wait period, the CLI returns control of the terminal window to you and returns the job ID.

 # promote.wait.summary

-Number of minutes to wait for the command to complete and display results.
+Number of minutes to wait for command to complete and display results.

 # flags.targetDoceOrg.summary